 First Class Companion ticket.
 Each year you renew the card you get a voucher that lets you bring a companion along on a domestic trip without having to pay the companion’s airfare.
 You just pay the taxes and fees.
 And it’s good for both First Class and Economy Class travel, giving you extra options for value.

 $450 annual fee.
 Getting into SkyClubs isn’t cheap, and the $450 fee covers that.
-The consolation is the fee is same Delta charges general members for SkyClub membership on its own without all of the card benefits.
+The consolation is the fee is less than Delta charges general members for SkyClub membership on its own without all of the card benefits.

 The card earns 1 mile per dollar on most purchases and 2 miles per dollar on Delta purchases, along with a free first checked bag and priority boarding.